 - Abilify warnings, side effects, and patient safety information

 - Abilify drug, food (grapefruit juice), and supplement interactions

-- Is it safe to take this drug if I'm pregnant or breastfeeding my baby?
+- Is this drug safe to take if I'm pregnant or breastfeeding my baby?

 - What else should I know about this drug?